 Applicants are expected to have a first university degree in English language or a similar linguistic degree, as well as high proficiency in English and German.
 Classes taught at the Department of English are taught in English; others may be in German.

-The programme starts in October.
-The annual deadline for applications is mid-July.
+The programme starts in April and October.
+The annual deadlines for applications are mid-January and mid-July.